developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 ## NextGen SimulScan Configuration

 **NextGen (NG) SimulScan Configuration** is configuration transferred from legacy SimulScan Input of DataWedge previously deprecated.
-It controls configuration for NG SimulScan, a data capture solution for retrieving data from documents, forms, and labels in the form of barcodes or multiple images from different regions of the medium.
+NG SimulScan is   a data capture solution for retrieving data from documents, forms, and labels by scanning barcodes or capturing partial or entire documents as images.
 Not all legacy SimulScan features are available - migration of these features into NextGen SimulScan is a continuous effort.
 Currently, the following features are part of NextGen SimulScan:
 * **[MultiBarcode](#multibarcodeparams) -** supported since DataWedge 8.0.
 Unlike legacy SimulScan, a template is not required for MultiBarcode features and parameters.
 * **[Document Capture](#documentselection) -** supported since DataWedge 8.0 and only available on select devices and scanners.
 Document Capture requires a template.